2022 Washington Writers Conference Literary Agents

-Lizz Nagle of Victress Literary represents both adult and YA fiction and nonfiction: memoir; biography; narrative nonfiction; literary and commercial fiction; science fiction; dystopian; fantasy; horror; mystery; thriller; crime; magical realism; women’s fiction; noir; dark comedy; and humor.
+Lizz Nagle of Victress Literary represents both adult and YA fiction and nonfiction: memoir; biography; narrative nonfiction; literary and commercial fiction; SFF; mystery; thriller; magical realism; women’s fiction; dark comedy; humor; and contemporary YA.

-I am specifically looking for this genre at the conference: In nonfiction: substance use/mental health/grief memoirs; anything that explores anything with humor and resilience.
-Also, true crime.
-For fiction, I’m looking for anything unusual, dark, and twisty highlighting taboo subjects and propelling minority opinions in a real-world setting.
+I am specifically looking for this genre at the conference: In nonfiction: substance use/mental health/grief memoirs; anything exploring anything with humor and resilience.
+For fiction, I’m looking for layered characters, challenging themes, and anything generally unusual, dark, and twisty highlighting taboo subjects and diversity while propelling minority opinions in a real-world setting.

-Three sentences of advice for pitching me: Be chill and let’s have a conversation about why you wrote this book, its message, and what it means to you.
-Of course, I need to know genre, word count, plot points, and conflicts and tensions.
-But what I want to know about is the characters you’ve created — their motivations, fights, and causes, their deepest fears, darkest adversaries, boundless minds, and resilient hearts.
+Three sentences of advice for pitching me: Just be chill and let’s have a conversation about why you wrote this book, its message, and what it means to you.
+Of course, I need to know genre, word count, plot points, conflicts, and tensions.
+But what I really want to know about is the characters you’ve created — their motivations, fights and causes, their deepest fears, darkest adversaries, boundless minds, and resilient hearts.

 Absolutely, positively do not pitch me: Romance, historical, Western, religious, or academic.